 [Name, postal address and postcode - required for the MP to act on your behalf]

 Please do tweet from your organisation’s account if possible.
 You can find MP twitter handles here.
 Please ADD A PICTURE (essential - use the one above or below if necessary), personalise with relevant # and @.
 Please don't delete the dot at the beginning.

-.@[MPtwitterhandle] Congratulations on becoming MP! #CommunityEnergy is key to the urgent #energytransition whilst also combating #ClimateChange and bringing #CommunityBenefit.
+.@[MPtwitterhandle] #CommunityEnergy is key engaging people in the urgent #energytransition whilst also combating #ClimateChange and bringing #CommunityBenefit.
 Win, win, win & popular!
-Please sign this Open Letter to the PM. @Comm1nrgy https://communityenergyengland.org/pages/open-letter-to-the-pm
+Please sign the @Comm1nrgy Open Letter to the PM. https://communityenergyengland.org/pages/open-letter-to-the-pm

 Party manifestos and policies

 Many manifestos mention community energy.